Milstein-Lab/EIANN/amarel_guide.md

 i
 ```

-Then, add this to the end of the file:
+Then, add this to the end of the file (loading modules and adding directories to PYTHONPATH):
 ```bash
 # Load OpenMPI and activate conda environment when in EIANN directory
 if [[ "$PWD" == *"/EIANN" ]]; then